monktastic/blog/pages/redux/intro.md

 explanation is sufficient, or do I relax and remember that those beliefs are unjustified?

-However you respond, the dream will respond in kind.
+Consider the possibility that how you respond will affect the evolution of the dream.

 ---